Ahmed-Arafat10/Linux-Documentation/Quiz #1 Part #2 .md

 ````
 > Note: DONT use `nano` command

-Q3) write the command that only shows the lines that don't contain text `root`
+Q3) write the command that only shows the lines that don't contain text `root` in `/etc/passwd` file

 Q4)